Jamie Lee Curtis boycotts the MTV Awards | Entertainment - ExBulletin

 The ‘Halloween’ star was supposed to take the stage to present one of the gongs at the annual party, which takes place at the Barker Hangar in Santa Monica on Sunday (07.05.23), but she has now decided against it because that she “will not cross a picket line” amid the Writers Guild of America walkout that began on Tuesday (02.05.23).

-Jamie posted a photo of herself in a previous red carpet outfit on Instagram and said she wouldn’t be dressing up for the awards show, writing, “I won’t be able to present because the @wgawest needs and deserves my support and I won’t cross their picket line.”
+Jamie posted a photo of herself in a previous red carpet outfit on Instagram and said she wouldn’t be dressing up for the awards show, writing, “I won’t be able to go present because the @ wgawest needs and deserves my support and I will not cross their picket line.”

 It comes after awards show host Drew Barrymore also announced she was stepping down from the show due to the strike.